Decentralized-Pictures/T4L3NT/contributing.md

 gitlab against the `master` branch.

 ## Protocol Implementation
-The protocol is the Tezos state machine and run in consensus.
+The protocol is the T4L3NTstate machine and run in consensus.
 It is fully deterministic and every node in the network has to arrive at the same output given the same input.